-One monumental challenge for any photographer is presenting his or her work.
-When you have a reasonable sized body of work, it must be presented in a thoughtful way if you want people to be able to enjoy your photography online.
+It is a monumental challenge for photographers to present their images.
+Once you have a reasonable size body of work, it must be presented in a thoughtful way if you want people to be able to enjoy your photography online.
 Dumping 200 portraits into a gallery and slapping a 'Portraits' link on it just won't cut the mustard.
-Especially when you consider the many people who access your site from a mobile device.
+Especially when you consider people who access your site from a mobile device.
 Squarespace Cover Pages are a great way to provide a doorway.

 It's the scale of this place.
 Four years in, as I reflect on my time here in New York City, one of the things that's had the most impact on me is the size and scale of this city.
 It took me awhile to understand—those first three years after a person moves into a place like this is generally spent just trying to get your bearing.